Pop quiz! Which one of these do home sellers find most stressful?

 Once you have your list completed, it’s time to determine if anything needs to be replaced.

-What should I replace when getting ready?
+What should I replace before selling?

 Anything you replace is going to help, but not everything will make you money.